The Goonies: Release

+Box office

-Warner Bros. released the film in cinemas across the United States on June 7, 1985.
+Warner Bros. released the movie in 1,705 theaters.

 Home media

 The Goonies was first released on VHS and Betamax video in the United States in March 1986 and the LaserDisc and CED versions also debuted that year.
 Warner Home Video released a theatrical widescreen laserdisc on January 29, 1992.
 Warner Home Video released The Goonies in widescreen on Region 1 DVD on August 21, 2001.
 Warner Home Video released The Goonies on Blu-ray Disc in October 2008 in Europe and November 2010 in North America.
 The video is in 1080p high-definition VC-1 and accompanied by a Dolby TrueHD soundtrack.
 Warner released the film on Ultra HD Blu-ray in September 2020 in North America.